h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

  GBM and DRF return classProbabilities, but not all MOJOs will return a classProbabilities field.
 Refer to the ModelPrediction definition for each algorithm to find the correct field(s) to access.
 This is available in the H2O-3 GitHub repo at: https://github.com/h2oai/h2o-3/tree/master/h2o-genmodel/src/main/java/hex/genmodel/easy/prediction.
 You can also view the hex.genmodel.easy.prediction classes in the `Javadoc <http://docs.h2o.ai/h2o/latest-stable/h2o-genmodel/javadoc/index.html>`__.

- In addition to classProbabilities, in GBM and DRF you can choose to generate additional fields ``leafNodeAssignments`` and ``contributions`` field.
- Field ``leafNodeAssignments`` will show the decision path through each tree.
-Field ``contributions`` will provide Shapley contributions.
-Note that this may slow down the MOJO as it adds computation.
+ In addition to classProbabilities, in GBM and DRF you can choose to generate additional ``leafNodeAssignments`` and ``contributions`` fields.
+The ``leafNodeAssignments`` field will show the decision path through each tree.
+The ``contributions`` field will provide Shapley contributions.
+Note that these fields may slow down the MOJO as they add computation.
 Below is the Java code showing how return both the leaf node assignment and the contributions:

  .. code:: java